gibbonsja/Meanderings/nial/concise.md

 - variable: abc, _def
 - expression
 - operator (behaviour is a function)
-- transformer (behaviour is a form of higher order function)
+- transformer (behaviour is a form of 2nd order function)

 Builtin variables, operators and transformers have their role defined during initialisation.
 Identifiers that are not builtin are associated with a role during their definition which takes the form

     <identifier> IS <expression|operator|transformer>